Skip to main content

 info

 The fdk extension init command creates a folder in your local system and downloads the boilerplate for you to get started.
-This command also registers the extension in the Fynd Partner's account.
+This command also registers the extension in your Fynd Partners account.
 You can change all the extension details in the Fynd Partners panel.

 🏆 Congratulations!